-3.6 Water Transportation:
+3.6 WATER TRANSPORTATION

-3.6.1 Inland Water Transport:
+3.6.1 Inland Water Transport

 Inland water transport includes natural modes as navigable rivers and artificial modes such as canals.
 The Inland waterways have played an important role in the Indian transport system since ancient times.
 However, in recent times the importance of this mode of transport has declined considerably with the expansion of road and rail transport.
 In addition, diversion of river water for irrigation has also reduced the importance of inland water transport.
 The decline is also due to deforestation of hill ranges leading to erosion, accumulation of silt in rivers and failure to modernize the fleet to suit local conditions.
-The transportation of goods in an organized form is confined to West Bengal, Assam, parts of North Eastern region and Goa.

-Development of inland water transport commenced from the Second Five Year Plan and, up to the end of Fifth Plan, the total expenditure on this sector was Rs.
+The transportation of good West Bengal, Assam, parts of North Eastern region and Development of inland water transport commenced from end of Fifth Plan, the total expenditure on this sector was Rs.
 34 crores.
 It was only in the Sixth Plan that this sector was given priority and specific schemes of inter-State and national importance for development of inland water transport were taken up.
 The Seventh Plan was an important landmark in the development of inland water transport.
 Subsequent plans witnessed the development of inland water transport in regions where it enjoys natural advantage, modernizations of vessels and country crafts to suit local conditions, and improvement in the productivity of assets.
 The Inland Waterway Authority has been set up which is a big step forward and should help in the accelerated development of inland water transport.